Our Team

 1) Why do you love journalism?
 I love helping our communities share the stories that are important to their lives.
 Whether it's local government in action, a recent school board decision that affects their family, a natural resource story or a touching human interest piece, all of these stories are interwoven into the fabric of the day to day lives of our neighbors and friends.
 Connection and understanding are very important to me.

-2) What are three of your favorite thing?
+2) What are three of your favorite things?
 My family, yoga (better yet, yoga on my paddle board) and sunshine on my shoulders.

 3) Favorite quote?
 “A reader lives a thousand lives before he dies, said Jojen.
 The man who never reads lives only one.”― George R.R.
 Martin, A Dance With Dragons

 2) What are three of your favorite things?
-Cheese, cheesy murder mysteries, and rock hounding.
+Amongst other activities, I especially enjoy baking, cheesy sci-fi, and collecting low-maintenance house plants

 Susanne Hill, publisher